shinler/squirrels/README.md

 ```

 ## API
-Different views location leads you to different APIs
+Different view locations leads you to different APIs

 > **Sightings**:
 * **Function**: Sightings lists all squirrel sightings with links to edit and update a particular sighting